Hey, I’m Paris!

 I set out on a journey to make more money, manage it better, and start investing.

-In just a few years, I had I eliminated my debt, doubled my salary, and joined the FIRE movement (which stands for “Financial Independence, Retire Early”) by investing in index funds.
+In just a few years, I had eliminated my debt, doubled my salary, and joined the FIRE movement (which stands for “Financial Independence, Retire Early”) by investing in index funds.

 By the time I got laid off, I was in a strong enough position that I didn’t need to immediately jump into another job.